th2-net/remotehand/README.md

 GetScreenshot,screen1
 ```

-Takes a screenshot ofthe  *whole application* and saves it to the disk.\
+Takes a screenshot of the *whole application* and saves it to the disk.\
 `name` is optional and will be used as a part of screenshot filename.

 ## Notes